leynos/lag-complexity/docs/lag-complexity-function-design.md

-- Create the stub for the `lagc` command-line interface binary using the `ortho_config` crate (published as `ortho-config` on crates.io) [^hyphen-underscore], which layers command-line arguments, environment variables (prefixed with `LAGC_`) and configuration files without extra boilerplate.
-Environment values override file values.
+- Create the stub for the `lagc` command-line interface binary using the `ortho_config` crate (published as `ortho-config` on crates.io) [^hyphen-underscore], which layers command-line arguments, environment variables (prefixed with `LAGC_`), and configuration files without extra boilerplate.
+Precedence is: command-line arguments > environment variables
+  > configuration files.
 - **Acceptance Criteria:**

 - The crate and all its core types compile successfully.